jacebenson/jace.pro/content/post/2018-05-16-interview.md

 1. What release are you guys currently on?
 2. How many licensed users are on the environment?
-3. What are next major infinitives of the team?
+3. What are next major inititives of the team?

 ### Team Questions